History of the Central Intelligence Agency: Congo

-Gary Powers U-2 Shootdown
+Gary Powers U-2 Shoot down

-After the Bomber gap came the Missile gap.
-Eisenhower wanted to use the U-2 to disprove the missile gap, but he had banned U-2 overflights of the USSR after the successful meeting at Camp David with Nikita Khrushchev.
-Another reason Eisenhower objected to the use of the U-2 was that, in the nuclear age, the intelligence he needed most was on their intentions, without which the U.S. would face a paralysis of intelligence.
-Eisenhower was particularly worried that U-2 flights could be seen as the preparation for first strike attacks as he had high hopes for an upcoming meeting with Khrushchev in Paris.
+The Bomber gap was followed by the Missile gap.
+Eisenhower wanted to use the U-2 to disprove the missile gap, but he had banned U-2 overflights of the USSR, after the successful meeting at Camp David with Nikita Khrushchev.
+Another reason Eisenhower objected to the use of the U-2 was that, in the nuclear age, the U.S. would face a paralysis of intelligence without information on the Soviets' intentions.
+Eisenhower was particularly worried that U-2 flights could be seen as preparation for first strike attacks as he had high hopes for an upcoming meeting with Khrushchev in Paris.
 Conflicted, Eisenhower finally gave into CIA pressure to authorize a 16-day window for flights, which, because of poor weather, was later extended for another six days.
-On May 1, 1960 the USSR shot down a U-2 flying over the USSR.
-To Ike, the ensuing coverup destroyed one of his biggest assets, his perceived honesty, and the biggest hope he had, leaving a legacy of thawing relations with Khrushchev.
+On May 1, 1960, the USSR shot down a U-2 piloted by Gary Powers, which had been flying through Soviet airspace.
+To Ike, the ensuing cover-up destroyed one of his biggest assets, his perceived honesty, and the biggest hope he had, leaving a legacy of thawing relations with Khrushchev.
 It also marked the beginning of a long downward slide in the credibility of the Office of the President of the United States.
-Eisenhower later said that the U-2 coverup was the greatest regret of his presidency.
+Eisenhower later said that the U-2 cover-up was the greatest regret of his presidency.

 Dominican Republic

-The human rights abuses of Generalissimo Rafael Trujillo had a history of more than three decades, but in August 1960 the United States severed diplomatic relations.
-The CIA's Special Group had decided to arm Dominicans in hopes of an assassination.
+The human rights abuses of Generalissimo Rafael Trujillo had a history of more than three decades, but in August 1960, the United States severed diplomatic relations.
+The CIA's Special Group had decided to arm the Dominicans in hopes of an assassination.
 The CIA had dispersed three rifles and three .38 revolvers, but things paused as President John F. Kennedy assumed office.
 An order approved by Kennedy resulted in the dispersal of four machine guns.
 Trujillo died from gunshot wounds two weeks later.
-In the aftermath Robert Kennedy wrote that the CIA had succeeded where it had failed many times in the past, but in the face of that success it was caught flatfooted, having failed to plan what to do next.
+In the aftermath, Robert Kennedy wrote that the CIA had succeeded where it had failed many times in the past, but in the face of that success, it was caught flatfooted, having failed to plan what to do next.